Three Different Communities – Floral Park, Elmont and Brooklyn

 St. Mary’s Syro Malabar Catholic Church, Long Island, New York, established for a faith-filled descendants of St. Thomas the Apostle and the members of the Syro-Malabar Catholic Major Archiepiscopal Church, nourished by the rich traits of one of the ancient cultures in the world - Indian, thrive to impart our faith and culture to the whole world and especially to Syro Malabar descendants...

-- Saturday: Holy Mass at 9:00 AM
+- Saturday: 8:00 AM to 9:00 AM

-As a new service, we will be posting a downloadable copy of the Church Bulletin on our Website on a weekly basis.
+As a new service, we will be posting a downloadable copy of the Church Bulletin on our website on a weekly basis.
 The bulletins are in pdf format and to view and print them you need to have Acrobat Reader which is a free pdf reader.

 Saint of the day

 Feast date: Nov 29On November 29, the Church celebrates the many Franciscan saints who followed in the footsteps of St. Francis.
 It is a special day for all Fran

 Feast date: Nov 29